Are Ashes Tattoos Safe

 Tipping raw cremation ashes directly into a tattoo ink cap (which is what most studios offering ‘ashes tattoos’ do) introduces all three categories to the client’s skin without any of them being addressed.
 Reactions aren’t guaranteed, but they’re meaningfully more common than with conventional ink.

-The most reliable indicator of safety in any specialised practice is a long track record without incident.
-Bubblegum Ink ® has completed thousands of cremation ashes tattoos over twenty years, with no recorded cases of rejection, infection, or significant adverse reaction.
+One of the most reliable indicators of safety in any specialised practice is a long track record.
+Bubblegum Ink ® has completed thousands of cremation ashes tattoos over more than twenty years, and reactions have been extremely rare, with properly prepared work healing just as a conventional tattoo does.

 This isn’t a happy accident.
 It’s the direct result of a preparation process that addresses the actual risks of working with cremation ashes, applied consistently across every set of ashes that comes through the studio.
 The track record is also why national and international press have featured the studio specifically, including the BBC, the Daily Mail, INKED, and many others, and why clients travel to us from across the UK and Europe rather than working with a closer studio that doesn’t have the same preparation process in place.
 More on the studio’s wider work is on the ashes tattoos hub page.